Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Experiments

 \paragraph{Performance of Different Alignment Algorithms Using Reward Models}

-As shown in Table \ref{tab:bon} and Table \ref{tab:dpo}, we conduct a comprehensive evaluation under two distinct alignment algorithms: DPO and BoN.
-These algorithms represent different approaches to preference learning: DPO optimizes preferences directly via a policy-centric objective, while BoN leverages rejection sampling to select high-reward responses from a pool of candidates.
-Our results reveal that the reward model consistently achieves higher Length-Controlled Win Rate (LC-Win Rate) compared to baseline methods, demonstrating its effectiveness in mitigating length-related biases.
-While traditional (non-debiased) win rate also favor our model in most scenarios, the LC-Win Rate provides a more rigorous evaluation by normalizing for response length.
+As shown in Table \ref{tab:bon} and Table \ref{tab:dpo}, we conduct an evaluation under two alignment algorithms: DPO and BoN.
+Our results reveal that the reward model consistently achieves higher LC-WR compared to baseline methods, demonstrating its effectiveness in mitigating length bias.
+While non-debiased win rate also favors ours.

-In terms of response length, both our method and ODIN exhibit shorter outputs compare to vanilla RM, though our BoN-generated responses are longer than ODIN’s.
+In terms of response length, our method exhibit shorter outputs compare to others in most case, though our BoN-generated responses are longer than ODIN’s in Qwen2.5-7B.
 However, shorter length does not always indicate better performance, the better length-controlled win rate confirms that our model produces optimally balanced responses within a reasonable length range.

+To further evaluate performance, we assess the language model trained with DPO on additional benchmarks (Table \ref{tab:other}).
+On MT-bench, our model outperforms competing methods in the first round (T1), second round (T2), and overall average score (Avg).
+It also achieves higher prompt-level accuracy on IFEval, offering further evidence that our length debiasing improves output quality.

 \paragraph{Length Distribution of Reward Models' Selection}